membraneframework-labs/guide/chapter2/lifecycle.md

 ### State stopped

 It is the first and the last state of every element.
-When being in it, elements should not have any "dynamic" resources, open files or devices.
+While being in it, elements should not have any "dynamic" resources, open files or devices.
 Elements in the `stopped` state might still not be linked, thus they shouldn't return from callbacks any actions that require sending any message via link (like caps and events).

 ### Stopped -> prepared change